wonengzudang/vdc2022_June/README.md

 See the Makefile.

 ## Description of each directory and file.
+- ```Docker```: It is used to build Docker images, which help deploy containers near a race server.
+Please see the README in the _Docker_ directory for more information.
 - ```cfgs```: Contains the configuration data files for Donkey.
 Donkey's configuration data includes car body settings and machine learning settings.
 - ```data```: This directory contains the simulator's recorded driving data.
 If you want to share your data, move it to _save_data_.
 - ```models```: The directory where models will be output after training.
 Move models to _save_model_ if you want to share them.